t3kt/raytk/docs/_reference/operators/field/index.md

     summary: Field that applies values based on a band/slice of an axis.
     thumb: assets/images/reference/operators/field/bandField_thumb.png
   - name: blackbodyColorField
+    summary: Field that produces colors using a model of blackbody radiation from physics.
     thumb: assets/images/reference/operators/field/blackbodyColorField_thumb.png
   - keywords:
     - cellular